Frequently Asked Questions

 Most people will notice redness and very mild swelling similar to a slight sunburn for 24-48 hours.
 There may be slight pinpoint bleeding and/or bruising.
 Skin will be noticeably smoother and more radiant within a week or two.
 Full results may take a month or two to appear.

 Inflammation of the skin is very temporary and reduces greatly within a few hours.
 It may remain slightly pink for up to 48 hours after treatment.
 Using hyaluronic acid after the procedure can help reduce inflammation, and sunscreen can be used to protect the skin.
 Makeup should be avoided for a minimum of 12 hours.

 What should I avoid on my skin after treatment?

-AHA’s (glycolic Acid), retinol, acidic or “active” ingredients should not be used for 2-3 days after treatment to allow for maximum healing.
-Sun exposure is not recommended and sunscreen is encouraged.
+AHA’s (glycolic acid), retinol, alcohol based products, acidic or “active” ingredients should not be used for 2-3 days after treatment to maximize healing and lessen irritation.
+Direct sun exposure is not recommended for ten days and sunscreen is encouraged.